 Carrier tests can be done before (preconception) or during pregnancy.
-Preconception carrier testing is discussed in detail in FAQ179 Preconception Carrier Screening.
+Preconception carrier testing is discussed in detail in FAQ179 Carrier Screening

 Diagnostic tests may be recommended if a screening test shows an increased risk of a birth defect.
 Diagnostic testing also is offered as a first choice to all pregnant women, even those who do not have risk factors.
 Diagnostic tests can detect if a specific birth defect or genetic disorder is present.

 Diagnostic tests are done on cells from the fetus obtained through amniocentesis, chorionic villus sampling, or, rarely, fetal blood sampling.
 The chromosomes and genes in the cells then can be analyzed using different techniques to diagnose certain inherited defects and many chromosomal defects.
-Diagnostic tests are discussed in detail in FAQ164 Diagnostic Tests for Birth Defects.
+Diagnostic tests are discussed in detail in FAQ164 Prenatal Genetic Diagnostic Tests.

 Diagnostic tests carry risks, including an increased risk of pregnancy loss.

-Your health care provider or a genetic counselor can discuss all of the testing options with you and help you decide based on your individual risk factors.
+Your health care professional or a genetic counselor can discuss all of the testing options with you and help you decide based on your individual risk factors.